Nazjara/Vacancies_Aggregator/README.md

 4. Enjoy!

 P.S.
 Application was created and tested using browser Google Chrome.
 Correct working using other browsers is not proved.

+P.P.S.
+Application is using standard sites' searching mechanisms, which are different for each of them.
+If search results from some site are inappropriate, please try to use another spelling for parameters (application supports both Cyrillic and Latin characters).